davidemms/OrthoFinder/README.md

 2. Extract the package: `tar xzf dlcpar-1.0.tar.gz`
 3. `cd dlcpar-1.0/`
 4. `sudo python setup.py install`

+#### DIAMOND

+DIAMOND is a faster alternative to BLAST+.
+The software can be downloaded from [https://github.com/bbuchfink/diamond](https://github.com/bbuchfink/diamond).
+On Debian-based Linux distributions, it can be installed using
+- `sudo apt install diamond-aligner`

 ### Running OrthoFinder
 Once the required dependencies have been installed, try running OrthoFinder on the example data: